-Clean energy provides new pathways for hedging long-term energy prices, providing energy resiliency, and allowing you to meet your sustainability goals.
-Our customized solutions aim to identify a customer’s goals first and offer the appropriate renewable energy product to achieve those goals and are backed by third-party investments.
+Clean energy provides new pathways for hedging long-term energy prices, providing energy resiliency and allowing you to meet your sustainability goals.
+Our customized solutions aim to identify a customer’s goals first and offer the appropriate renewable energy product to achieve those goals, backed by third-party investments.

 Virtual Power Purchase Agreements

 There are three primary ways that Apex has provided corporate customers access to large-scale clean energy projects: project ownership, virtual power purchase agreements, and physical delivery.
 These options offer flexibility and tailoring to a customer’s specific needs.